 Veterinary Oncology Network (VON)

-Learn about the VON network in this 8' presentation (starts at 0'15") by Prof. Hilde de Rooster:
+Learn about the VON network in this 8' presentation by Prof. Hilde de Rooster:

 Companion animal oncology is a growing field of research.
 The past decennia, companion animal veterinary medicine experienced a remarkable evolution, with human medical technologies increasingly finding their applications in veterinary medicine.
 Vice versa, companion animals develop cancer spontaneously in an intact immune system and represent a valuable and established animal model for human as well as veterinary medicine.